moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 `CompressorNum` is the index of the used compression algorithm, currently seems to be always zlib (value = 3).
 `compressed size` refers to the size of the compressed chunk data within the save file.
 `uncompressed size` is the size of the chunk data after decompression with zlib.
-Usually, all chunks (except the last one) use `max chunk size` as uncompressed size.
+All chunks, except the last one, use `max chunk size` as uncompressed size.
 The sizes are stored twice with identical values (see below).
 After decompression, all uncompressed chunk buffers are merged into a single large binary object, defined in the next section.